 Explore key topics when choosing a medical professional.
 Knowing and addressing what matters most to you in a PCP from the get-go will make a difference in your patient experience.
 You want to feel safe and comfortable around your health care team as well as confident in their care.
 Consider researching these questions.

-• What are the provider’s qualifications and experience?
+- What are the provider’s qualifications and experience?
 Verify the provider has a license, board certification, and/or education in their specialty.

-• What’s the provider’s communication style and approach in treating patients?
+- What’s the provider’s communication style and approach in treating patients?
 Ensure the provider listens and addresses your concerns.

-• What is the provider’s availability, and how do they handle emergencies?
+- What is the provider’s availability, and how do they handle emergencies?

-• What is the provider’s approach to preventive medicine?
+- What is the provider’s approach to preventive medicine?
 A holistic approach that emphasizes preventive care will help in maintaining lifelong health.

 Inquire about fees and insurance coverage too.
 You’ll want to understand the cost implications of treatment upfront.

-Know the differences between types of PCPs
+Learn the Types of PCPs

 PCPs have varying levels of education and training, which affects their role in patient care.
 Understanding the differences between the roles and their specialties can help you choose the right provider for your health care needs.

-• Physician assistants (PA) and advanced practice nurse practitioners (APNP) are health care professionals who can perform many of the same tasks as physicians.
+- Physician assisitant and nurse practitioner: Physician assistants (PA) and advanced practice nurse practitioners (APNP) are health care professionals who can perform many of the same tasks as physicians.
 PAs and APNPs have a master’s degree or higher and are qualified to diagnose and treat illnesses, order medical tests, and prescribe medication.

-Search using the right tool
+Search using the right tools

 The ThedaCare Provider Directory offers a great place to start your search for a PCP.
 The tool allows you to search using many criteria and filters.
 Most profiles include a bio, and some include a video as well.
-You can directly schedule with most providers through the directory.
+You can schedule directly with most providers through the directory.

-“I hope patients can see on my webpage the passion I have for treating multigenerational families,” says Dr. Patrick Terry, a family medicine physician at ThedaCare Physicians-Oshkosh.
+“I hope patients can see on my webpage the passion I have for treating multigenerational families,” says Dr. Patrick Terry, a Family Medicine Physician at ThedaCare Physicians-Oshkosh.
 “It’s a joy to provide care for young adults throughout their lives, and then later treat their children.
 I love helping my patients become healthiest versions of themselves.”

 You can also reach health care access team members at (800) 236-2236 for help finding a PCP.